 - We ensure that all students who have special educational needs are met to the best of the school’s ability with the funds available.

-- We have a team of support staff who are funded from the special educational needs budget and deliver programmes designed to meet groups of children’s needs.
+- We have a team of support staff who are funded from the special educational needs budget and deliver programmes designed to meet groups of children’s needs, this includes the Raising Achievement Team.

 - The budget is allocated on a needs basis which is reviewed regularly.